goreleaser/nfpm/www/docs/usage.md

 # Usage

-NFPM can be used both as command line tool or as a library.
+nFPM can be used both as command line tool or as a library.

 ## Command Line